 On 4-5 October 2018, the EU Centre in Singapore and LeidenAsiaCentre co-organised the conference “Engaging a Global China: EU’s and ASEAN’s Perspectives and Responses”.
 This conference offered a multifaceted look into the challenges and opportunities of engaging a global China.
 The papers presented at this conference examined how different EU and ASEAN member states relate to China not only in the economic sphere but also in the political and security arena.
 Click on the image to read more.

-You are cordially invited to a public lecture on “The Limits of Globalisation and European Integration” by Professor Heribert Dieter.
-The event will be held on Friday, 23 February 2018 (10.30am – 12pm) at NTU @ one-north, LT301 (Level 3).
+You are cordially invited to a talk on “Singapore-on-Thames: Brexit and the Anglosphere imaginary” by Dr Ben Wellings.
+The event will be held on Tuesday, 13 November 2018 (10.30am – 12pm) at NTU @ one-north, SR901 (Level 9).
 Click on the image to read more.

 [By Invitation Only] The conference on “Engaging a Global China: EU’s and ASEAN’s Perspectives and Responses” jointly organised by the EU Centre in Singapore and Leiden Asia Centre, Netherlands, is happening next week!
 We look forward to seeing all our registered attendees next week!

 Fourteen countries from across Europe will be represented at the annual Study In Europe 2018 education fair to be held on Saturday, 29 September at the Suntec Singapore International Convention & Exhibition Centre (Level 3) from 10 am to 5 pm.
 Admission to this education fair, organised by the European Union in Singapore, is free.
 Click on the image to read more.